buildkite-plugins/test-collector-buildkite-plugin/README.md

 ## ⚒ Developing

-You can use the [bk cli](https://github.com/buildkite/cli) to run the test pipeline locally, or just the tests using Docker Compose directly:
+You can use the [bk cli](https://github.com/buildkite/cli) to run the whole pipeline locally, or just the tests using Docker Compose directly:

 ```bash
 docker-compose run --rm tests